-The 2-Day Stage Race will be approximately 75 miles each day and will feature a different course each day.
+The 2-Day Stage Race will be approximately 75 miles each day and will feature a reversed course from day one.
 The courses will be ~90% of unpaved roads and trails (single and double track).
 This is a true stage race with the lowest cumulative time over the two days determining the overall winner.

 1-Day Gravel Fondos

 For those less ambitious, there will be a 1-Day 75 mile, long course and 45 mile, short course ride on the first day of the Stage Race.
 The 75 mile course will be the same as the first stage of the stage race.
 The 45 mile ride will feature approximately 35 miles of the 75 mile course before splitting off and returning to the start/finish area.
 The 45 mile ride will be timed.

-Stocked aid stations will be available on each day’s course and limited support will be provided along the courses.
+One stocked aid station will be available on each day’s course and limited support will be provided along the courses.
 To say this area is remote is an understatement.
 Bring with you what you think you may need for before, during, and after the race.

-Stage Race - Riders must reach the mid-point aid station within 3.5 hours and must complete each day’s stage within 7 hours.
+Stage Race - Riders must complete each day’s stage within 7 hours.

-75 Mile Fondo - Riders must reach the mid-point aid station within 3.5 hours and must complete the course within 7 hours.
+75 Mile Fondo - Riders must complete the course within 7 hours.

 Categories: (for all events)